Summary: in this tutorial, you’ll learn how to use the SQL COALESCE()

 The COALESCE

-function is syntactic of the CASE
+function is functionally equivalent to the following CASE

 expression: